status-im/handbook.status.im/src/settling-in/onboarding-buddy.md

 **What makes a good buddy?**

-A good buddy is someone prepared to be a friendly support, an informal source of information on how the company works, and someone ready to share their experience.
+A good buddy is someone prepared to be a friendly support, an informal source of information on how the project works, and someone ready to share their experience.

-There's no set amount of time you should have worked with Status before becoming a buddy --everyone is very welcome to volunteer.
+There's no set amount of time you should have worked with Status before becoming a buddy --everyone is very welcome to volunteer by reaching out to People Ops.

 **Roles and responsibilities of a buddy**